Expanding Opportunities Through Quality Charter Schools Program (CSP) Grants to State Entities

 |Program Title||Program Description|

-On September 30, 2022, the U.S. Department of Education’s Fiscal Year (FY) 2022 Expanding Opportunity Through Quality Charter Schools Program – Grants to State Entities (SE Grants) awarded $60 million in new grant funds to six State entities in eligible states across the country.
-For more information about the FY 2022 CSP SE Grants competition, which closed on August 5, 2022, please visit the FY 2022 SE Competition page.
+On September 27, 2023, the U.S. Department of Education’s Fiscal Year (FY) 2023 Expanding Opportunity Through Quality Charter Schools Program – Grants to State Entities (SE Grants) awarded $147,312,186 in new grant funds to ten State Entities across the country.
+For more information about the FY 2023 CSP SE Grant competition, which closed on June 5, 2023, please visit the FY 2023 Competition page.

-For more information about the FY 2022 CSP SE Grants awards and previous awards, please visit the Awards page.
+For more information about the FY 2023 CSP SE grants and previous awards, please visit the Awards page.

 FY 2022 CSP Notice of Final Priorities

-On March 14, 2022, the U.S. Department of Education published in the Federal Register the Notice of Proposed Priorities, Requirements, Definitions, and Selection Criteria–Expanding Opportunity Through Quality Charter School Programs (CSP)-Grants to State Entities (SE Grants); Grants to Charter Management Organizations for the Replication and Expansion of High-Quality Charter Schools (CMO Grants); and Grants to Charter School Developers for the Opening of New Charter Schools and for the Replication and Expansion of High-Quality Charter Schools (Developer Grants).
+On March 14, 2022, the U.S. Department of Education published in the Federal Register the Notice of Proposed Priorities, Requirements, Definitions, and Selection Criteria–Expanding Opportunity Through Quality Charter Schools Programs (CSP)-Grants to State Entities (SE Grants); Grants to Charter Management Organizations for the Replication and Expansion of High-Quality Charter Schools (CMO Grants); and Grants to Charter School Developers for the Opening of New Charter Schools.
 The deadline for public comments was April 13, 2022.
 We received over 25,000 public comments, which can be viewed on the Federal eRulemaking Portal at www.regulations.gov.

 On July 6, 2022, the Department published in the Federal Register the Notice of Final Priorities, Requirements, and Selection Criteria (NFP), which can be accessed here.